Low Rank Based Subspace Inference for the Laplace Approximation of Bayesian Neural Networks: INTRODUCTION

-A recent series of works argues that it might suffice to consider partially stochastic NNs \cite{kristiadi2020,Snoek2015,Izmailov2019,Daxberger2021,Sharma2023} that is NNs where the Bayesian inference is performed in a lower dimensional subspace.
-NNs are heavily overparametrized and the idea is that a subset or well-selected linear combination of parameters is sufficient to obtain reliable uncertainty estimates.
-We refer to this idea in this work as \emph{subspace inference}.
-In \cite{Daxberger2021} this idea is applied to make the LA for Bayesian NNs feasible by storing only a submatrix of the full GGN matrix.
-The submatrix is constructed using a subset of parameters that can be found via a diagonal approximation of the Hessian \cite{Daxberger2021}, via the magnitude of the parameters \cite{Cheng2017} or via an application of SWAG \cite{maddox2019simple}.
+The last method gained more attention through a recent series of works which argue that it might suffice to consider partially stochastic NNs \citep{kristiadi2020,Snoek2015,Izmailov2019,Daxberger2021,Sharma2023} that is NNs where the Bayesian inference is performed in a lower dimensional subspace.
+NNs are heavily overparametrized and the idea is that a subset or well-selected linear combinations of parameters are sufficient to obtain reliable uncertainty estimates.
+We refer to this idea in this work as \emph{subspace inference}. \citet{Daxberger2021} apply this idea to make the LA for Bayesian NNs feasible by storing only a submatrix of the full GGN matrix.
+The submatrix is constructed using a subset of parameters that can be found via a diagonal approximation of the Hessian \citep{Daxberger2021}, via the magnitude of the parameters \citep{Cheng2017} or via an application of SWAG \citep{maddox2019simple}.